hbenjwal111/WeatherAppSample/README.md

 To visualize the flow:

-- User opens the app and sees the main weather screen with weather details of the default city - Munich.
+- User opens the app and sees the main weather screen with weather details of the default city - India.
 - User types a city name into the search bar.
 - The app's ViewModel, through the Repository, makes a call to the OpenWeatherMap API.
 - The API returns the weather data for the requested city.